Arihant25/beginner-python-projects/README.md

 - programming_languages - Analyzing the popularity of programming languages from Stack Overflow using Pandas and matplotlib
 - lego_analysis - Analyzing various data on Lego
 - google_trends_analysis - Analyzing Google Trends data on Tesla, Bitcoin, and unemployment in the US
-- play_store_app_analytics - Analyzing the data on Google Play Store apps using plotly
+- play_store_app_analytics - Creating charts from data on Google Play Store apps using plotly